 2. Making sure the "Update Items" box is checked.
 You also have the option to decide how your items will update if there is a conflict between your Excel document and Jama.
 If you want your Excel document to "win" should a conflict occur, be sure to change this option.

 The Field Mapping area has many item fields for customizing details of the item you are importing.
-You will map this the same way you map a typical Excel document, however our example will use only four fields, marked with red arrows in the picture below: Step 5: Set the Hierarchy
+You will map this the same way you map a typical Excel document.
+You should have something like the image shown below: Step 5: Set the Hierarchy

 Since this is a Round-Trip document, it is likely that you will not need to set the hierarchy, and we will not for this example.
 However, should you need to use hierarchy in your other Excel imports, you can do so by indenting or coloring cells.
 Please note that for Round Trip reports, hierarchy changes will only be applied to new items in the Round Trip report.
 More information on hierarchies is available in our User Guide, available here.
 Step 6: Review and Submit Your Import